Thank you for visiting us. We love to hear from our customers!

 Most Frequently Asked Questions:

 Can GloFish® fluorescent fish be sold or purchased outside of the United States?
 GloFish cannot be purchased or sold outside of the United States, and there are no circumstances where we are able to assist with such a purchase.
-While we are studying the viability of selling the fish outside the United States, we have no definite plans to do so at this time.

 If you have a GloFish product manufactured by Tetra, please contact their customer service by clicking here or you can call them directly at 1-800-526-0650.